paintparty/fireworks/README.md

 #### **`:display-namespaces?`**
 Defaults to `true`<br>

 Whether or not to print out fully qualified namespaces for functions and classes.
-Note that even if set to `true`, namespaces may get dropped if the count of fully qualified symbol exceeds the `:scalar-print-length` or the `:scalar-mapkey-print-length` (in the case of map keys).
+Note that even if set to `true`, namespaces may get dropped if the count of fully qualified symbol exceeds the `:scalar-print-length` or the `:scalar-mapkey-max-length` (in the case of map keys).

 <br>